ixiaopan/blog/content/post/svd.md

-Mathematically, the red point can be described from the view of new coordinate system represented in blue as follows,
+Mathematically, the red point can be described from the view of the new coordinate system as follows,

 $$